-This is a guest post from Romeo Rosales, Jr., Assistant Branch Manager for the Pan American Branch Library in San Antonio, TX.
+This is a guest post about the worst book you’ve ever read from Romeo Rosales, Jr., Assistant Branch Manager for the Pan American Branch Library in San Antonio, TX.
 He’s an author, librarian, historian, husband and father.
 Follow him on Twitter @Rrsls10.

 I am sure we have all read more books than we can remember, but there are those rare gems that you simply cannot forget.
 Those books hold a special place in your life and chances are, if you are like me, you have a bookshelf in your home dedicated just for those books you deem your personal classics.
 I’m a librarian, so I’m obsessed with books and admiring them as they sit on my bookshelf.

 I can think of countless books that were just amazing reads.
 I think of the March trilogy by John Lewis, The Iliad and The Odyssey by Homer, The Outsiders by S.E.
 Hinton, Fahrenheit 451 by Ray Bradbury, and so many others.
 But there is that one book that I loathe with a fiery passion.
 A book that many literary critics and book reviewers say is a timeless classic, while I say it is complete garbage and hands down the worst book I have ever read.
 I know everybody has read a few books that they disliked or just completely hated.
 Well, The Catcher in the Rye by J.D.
 Salinger is that book for me.
 Let’s just say my dislike for this book is as deep as Biff Tannen’s hate for Marty McFly.